 The Northern Ohio Trauma System’s (NOTS) goal is to improve patient outcomes and decrease the mortality of the trauma patient through research, collaboration and education.
 For NOTS to be effective, this research, collaboration and education begins with EMS.
 The fire and EMS services in the region are our first responders to trauma, and their initial assessment, treatment and decisions impact patient outcomes.
-Early recognition of injury through the initial assessment and triage, their decisions on how to transport the patient, and patient destination all impact survivability of an insult.
+Early recognition of injury through the initial assessment and triage, their decisions on how to transport the patient, and patient destination all impact survivability of a traumatic injury.

 NOTS has an EMS Committee that meets every other month, composed of physicians, hospital coordinators, fire chiefs and EMS providers representing Ashtabula, Lake, Geauga, Cuyahoga, Medina and Lorain counties.
 The NOTS EMS Committee is committed to supporting EMS through communication, education and research.
 The communication will be available through various avenues, keeping EMS informed on the trends in trauma.
 Our education is available at no cost to fire/EMS services throughout our region.
 Lastly, NOTS is involved in trauma research, and EMS plays a role in this as well.
 The group will support the area EMS Coordinators from various hospitals by providing educational resources and personnel to help meet the needs of their providers.
 The goal is to continue to decrease mortality, improve patient care and ultimately get the right patient to the right place, at the right time.